 However, taking up a shotgun and hitting the target requires a lot of skill.
 Nevertheless, this activity continuously attracts newcomers because it fascinates and amuses.

-In fact, clay shooting has constantly been growing, so much so that the Fitav President himself (the Italian Federation of reference), Luciano Rossi, at the end of the 2018 enrolment, explained that the association in 2019 is “in excellent health”.
+In fact, clay shooting has constantly been growing, so much so that the ISSF and Fitav President himself (the Italian Federation of reference), Luciano Rossi, at the end of the 2018 enrolment, explained that the association in 2019 is “in excellent health”.

 Furthermore, Italy and Italian shooters are the very finest, and the experts in this sector have reiterated that the best competition equipment is made in our country.